What to do with Breast Milk Instead of Dumping After An Alcoholic Drink

 The day I had my much-needed margarita (which was delicious & homemade by the way), I chose to have it after my son went to sleep.

 I nursed him to bed while my husband got our drinks ready so that once he was in bed, we could hang out and have our own little date night on our patio.
-Which, the date night was SO necessary after those first 3 months learning how to be parents.
+Which, the date night was SO necessary after those first 3 months of learning how to be parents.

-Anywho, I drank about 5-6oz of a margarita that night, waited for 3 hours which is when our son woke up wanting to nurse, nursed him and then put him back to bed.
+Anywho, I drank about 5-6oz of a margarita that night, waited for 3 hours which is when our son woke up wanting to nurse, nursed him, and then put him back to bed.

-Not only did I get to enjoy the once in a lifetime drink I hardly ever do, but our little guy was completely unharmed.
+Not only did I get to enjoy the once-in-a-lifetime drink I hardly ever do, but our little guy was completely unharmed.

 - The more alcohol you consume, the longer it will be detectable in your breastmilk.

 - Generally, 1 small drink/day is not known to be harmful as long as it’s kept minimal and moderate (according to the CDC), however many experts don’t recommend drinking more than 1-2 drinks per week.

 - ‘Pumping and dumping’ does not decrease the amount of alcohol within the breastmilk itself.